Loading Events

 Preview of the theatrical version

-Direction and Visuals: FABIO CHERSTICH
+Direction and visuals: FABIO CHERSTICH

-Choreography and Scenic Movements: PHILIPPE KRATZ
+Choreography and stage movements: PHILIPPE KRATZ

 Music: IL COMBATTIMENTO DI TANCREDI E CLORINDA by CLAUDIO MONTEVERDI